Armanfard-Lab/LaHA/README.md

-# FewXAT
+# LaHA
-Pytorch implementation of FewXAT
+Pytorch implementation of LaHA